-3.20 Fire risk assessments are completed on a rolling 5-year programme.
-A total of 39 fire risk assessments, including 4 Bon Accord Care sites, were completed during this reporting period.
-The overall average compliance score was 84%.
+- 3.20 Fire risk assessments are completed on a rolling 5-year programme.
+A total of 33 fire risk assessments, including 1 Bon Accord Care managed site, were completed during this reporting period.
+The overall average compliance score was 82%.
 The issues identified are across the range of topics considered in the assessment process.
-These issues are given a priority level dependant on the

-- resultant risk which requires an action within a timeframe.
+These issues are given a priority level dependant on the resultant risk which requires an action by a specified date.
 No building is left at risk during this process. - 3.21 Any identified actions are included into the fire risk actions database and monitored to a close.
 This database is available to all Chief Officers on the managers' portal, which shows live data on open, closed, and non-complied with actions.
 Should an action pass the compliance date these are escalated in writing to the Chief Officer.